 Compilation of user-written programs is performed using the “Vishap” Oberon compiler, and the compiled console programs are run in the built-in cross-platform terminal emulator.
 The compiler uses the Oberon-2 dialect, but is configured for the Component Pascal type system (for example, the size of INTEGER type is 4 bytes).

 The IDE includes a cross-platform module Graph for graphics programming.
 It is built on top of SDL2 library.

-Free Oberon is free software is shipped under GNU General Public License version 3 with source code and can be compiled under Windows, GNU/Linux and other operating systems.
+Free Oberon is free software and is shipped under GNU General Public License version 3 with source code.
+It can be compiled under Windows, GNU/Linux and other operating systems.
 Windows version contains a precompiled VOC compiler, and truncated MinGW bundle, necessary for its operation.
 The compiled programs are “native” Windows applications and do not require additional DLL files to work.

-Free Oberon is part of a larger project, which includes writing a series of textbooks on programming, teaching materials, and the development of the Oberon compiler and other programs to develop computer science as science and popularize it among programmers and students.
+Free Oberon is part of a larger project, which includes writing a series of textbooks on programming, creating educational materials, and the development of a native Oberon compiler and other programs with the aim of developing informatics as science and popularizing it as science among programmers and students.